 The correct answer would be, it depends.
-If the only thing you wish to do is to lay down on a beach at the same spot during your entire vacation, hiring a car for your entire vacation is probably not your top priority.
-However, if you intend to move around, you should.
+If the only thing you wish to do is to lay down on a beach at the same spot during your entire vacation, a rental car for your entire vacation is probably not your top priority.
+However, if you intend to move around, you should hire a car.
 Many of the island’s best kept secrets - it’s many small villages, historic monuments and other interesting places to visit are located far from the main roads, in the mountains which are accessible only by smaller, occasionally windy roads.
 All of them are in very good condition, however public transportation schedules vary and is in some occasions available only 1-2 times a day.

-Your best chance to safely explore Rhodes island at your own pace and preference, and access scenic routes and picturesque views you would otherwise not be able to visit is by car.
+Your best chance to safely explore Rhodes island at your own pace and preference, and access scenic routes and picturesque views you would otherwise not be able to visit, is by rental car.

-Car hire or Taxi in Rhodes?
+Rental Car or use a Taxi in Rhodes?
 Which is a better option?

 Again, it depends.
 You need to consider that in some occasions, a taxi will cost you the same as a day of a hired car would, or even more.
 For example, a taxi from Rhodes Airport to Lindos will set you back 75 Euros, and if you are planing to stay in the areas of South Rhodes such as Kiotari or Gennadi, even more (80-100 Euros).
 For the same price you can hire a small car for 1 or even 3 days depending on the season and your location.
 So if you are certain it will be just this one ride, take a taxi.
 If you plan to hire a car for just a partial time of your vacation, consider the price to benefit ratio of your choices.

-Should you decide to hire a car on Rhodes, here is some essential information for driving on the island
+If you are to hire a car on Rhodes, here is some essential information for driving on the island

 Foreign drivers should possess an International Driving Permit, but national licenses printed in English are often accepted.
 EU residents need not special documents, the national driving license should adequate.
 To be certain, contact your car hire company on this matter.